Walmley: Transport

 A railway station once served Walmley, Penns (for Walmley) Station on the Sutton Park Line, which was closed in 1964 as part of the Beeching Axe even though it was very well patronised.
 The station has since been demolished.
 There was also a very busy goods yard in Eachelhurst Road which is now a housing estate.
 The Sutton Park Line is no longer in passenger use and is for freight use only.

 Walmley Village is served by several National Express West Midlands buses that run from Sutton Coldfield town centre.
-The circular routes 68A/68C passes through Walmley onto Minworth, as does the 71 bus which continues via Chelmsley Wood to Solihull and the 115 link Walmley to Birmingham City Centre via Aston.
+The 71 bus which continues via Chelmsley Wood.
 National Express West Midlands also run the X14 which is the most direct route to Birmingham City Centre which travels through Gravelly Hill and into the city via the A38(M) (Aston Expressway).

-Central Connect operates the 168, 167 bus lines which pass through Walmley via Walmley Road to Erdington, and bus line 108 to Birmingham city centre.
-Johnsons of Henley (with vehicles branded County Links) operate the 757 bus line from Sutton Coldfield town centre via Coleshill to Birmingham Airport, which passes through Walmley village.

 The Walmley Road was known as a major thoroughfare from Sutton Coldfield town centre to Birmingham.
 It has been recorded that it was one of the most heavily trafficked roads in the area leading to congestion.
 Despite this, plans to widen the road to accommodate more traffic have been strongly opposed by residents, who formed the Walmley Residents' Association, who claimed that it would destroy the village atmosphere and that it would be contrary to the spirit of the Civic Society Act.
 The Sutton Coldfield Civic Society backed the residents in 1967, which resulted in the plans being scrapped.
 Speed bumps have since been installed on the road in Walmley village to reduce the speed of vehicles, as part of the Walmley Local Action Plan, and a 20 mph speed limit has been imposed for the whole length of the main road and the roads through the adjoining residential estate.

 The roads in Walmley were recorded in 1905 as being nothing more than dusty country tracks.